pyskell/slouchy/README.md

 Sit upright in front of your webcam.

-While sitting upright, right click on the Slouchy icon in your system try and choose setup.
+While sitting upright, right click on the Slouchy icon in your system tray and choose setup.

 Slouchy will now alert you if you're slouching